20487 - TOURISM CULTURE AND TERRITORIAL MARKETING

-The tourism industry and the tourism supply chain (how to create value on local identities):
+The tourism industry and the tourism value chain (how to create value on local identities)

 - The hospitality industry (hotellerie and hotel chains, B&B, rural houses, luxury and budget accommodation).

-- Tourism intermediaries (tour operators, travel agencies, GDS, OLTA).
+- Tourism intermediaries (tour operators, travel agencies, GDS, OTA).

-- Focus on specific tourism segments (culture and creative industries, fine food and wine sector, lifestyle and traditions).
+- Key tourism segments (culture and creative industries, fine food and wine sector, lifestyle and traditions,..).

-Destination management, governance and marketing (how to manage and market territories):
+Destination management and marketing processes and practices (how to manage and market territories)

-- Territorial marketing as a tool to manage territory and develop its own value through the promotion of goods, services, work and activities of people and organizations.
+- Territorial marketing as a tool to manage territories and develop their own value through the promotion of goods, services, work and activities of people and organizations.

 - Define, position, target and improve local identities.